 \subsubsection{Performance on VQE}

 After analyzing the structural properties of the ansatze, we evaluated their practical performance on the Variation Quantum Eigensolver (VQE).
-We used the Transverse-Field Ising Model (TFIM) as our test bed to assess how effectively each ansatz could find the Hamiltonian's ground state energy.
-Fig.\ref{fig: tfi_hamilconvergence} plots the energy throughout the VQE optimization for an 8-qubit, 16-depth circuit.
-While most ansatze drive the energy toward the ground state, sets C, D, and H perform poorly, either converging at a slow rate or getting trapped in a local minima far from the true ground state energy.
+We used the Transverse-Field Ising Model (TFIM) as our test bed to assess how effectively each ansatz could find the ground-state energy of the Hamiltonian.
+Figure \ref{fig: tfi_hamilconvergence} plots the energy throughout the VQE optimization for an 8-qubit, 16-depth circuit.
+While most ansatze drive the energy toward the ground state, sets B, G, and H perform poorly, either converging slowly or getting trapped in local minima far from the true ground-state energy.

-To assess the final accuracy, we analyze the energy error after convergence across multiple system sizes, as shown in Fig.\ref{fig:energy_errors_gatesets}.
-The plot shows that gate set E and I consistently achieved the lowest energy errors, demonstrating their superior performance in the VQE task.
-These results lead to a crucial insight: high expressibility alone does not guarantee VQE success as seen in the case of gate set H. The superior performance of set E suggests that an optimal ansatz for VQE requires a balance between sufficient expressibility and a resource-efficient gate set that promotes better trainability.
-This shows us that ansatz design must properly balance expressibility and trainability to perform well as a general-purpose ansatz.
+To assess the performance of GA ansatze, we analyze the energy error (percentage \%) after convergence across multiple system sizes, as shown in Figure \ref{fig:energy_errors_gatesets}.
+The plot shows that gate set E and A consistently achieve the lowest energy errors, demonstrating their superior performance in the VQE task.
+These results lead to a crucial insight: high expressibility alone does not guarantee VQE success, as seen in the case of the gate sets B and H. The superior performance of set E suggests that an optimal ansatz for VQE requires a balance between sufficient expressibility and a resource-efficient gate set that promotes better trainability.
+This shows us that ansatz design must properly balance expressibility and resource efficiency to perform well as a general-purpose ansatz.

-As we observe from the results, expressibility or trainability alone does not guarantee VQE's success.
-The superior performance of set E arises from its balanced design: it achieves sufficient Hilbert space coverage by optimizing for expressibility while having a gate set that avoids too many gates, making it easier to train.
-This shows us that ansatz design must properly balance expressibility and trainability to perform well as a general-purpose ansatz.